Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Further Supporting Results

-Here we include four examples (Figures in ~\ref{fig:example1}) generated by LLaMA-3-8b model in English as our qualitative analysis on the LLM's capability of generating backchannels and filler after fine-tuning. \textbf{In the examples, the tag \textit{<ds><ds>} is used to indicate backchannels and fillers, /A and /B mark the speakers and their utterance.} One thing we notice is that, it is under the \textbf{fine\_tuning\_one\_context} setting that LLaMA-3 begins to use backchannels/fillers in its generation, which indicates the effectiveness of fine-tuning and context information.
-The \textbf{example 1 and example 4} show that, fine-tuned LLaMA-3 can generate feedback signal (e.g., \textbf{yeah}) to acknowledge the previous utterance.
-It can also use filler to mimic disfluency or hesitation in its utterance (e.g., \textbf{um} in both examples).
-In \textbf{example 2}, we can see that, fine-tuned LLaMA-3 can generate a backchannel to show attentiveness to the previous speaker's utterance (the \textbf{uh-huh} to the utterance by speaker A).
-In \textbf{ example 3}, we can see a more complex usage of fillers: the first filler \textbf{so} indicates the transition of topic, and again a filler \textbf{um} indicates disfluency or cognitive load in the production of the speech.
-The examples shown here all support the idea that, we can indeed fine-tune a LM to become a conversational agent which mimic the way human beings produce speech.
+We notice that only under the ft, one\_cx setting (fine-tuned, one-context ) does the LLaMA-3 model begin to use backchannels/fillers in its generated output, which further indicates the effectiveness of fine-tuning and context information.

+The ft, one\_ctx outputs of examples dialogues 1 and 4 show that the fine-tuned LLaMA-3 model can generate feedback signals (e.g., \textit{yeah}) to acknowledge the previous utterance.
+It can also use fillers to mimic disfluency or hesitation in an utterance (e.g., \textit{um} in both examples).

+In output (ft, one\_ctx) of example dialogue 2, we can see that the fine-tuned LLaMA-3 model can generate a backchannel to show attentiveness to the previous speaker's utterance (the \textit{uh-huh} in response to the utterance by speaker A).

+In output (ft, one\_ctx) of dialogue example 3, we can see a more complex use of fillers: the first filler \textit{so} indicates the transition of topic, and again a filler \textit{um} indicates disfluency or cognitive load in the production of speech.
+The examples shown here all support the idea that we can indeed fine-tune a LM to become a conversational agent which mimics the way humans produce speech.

+A notable finding is the emergence of advanced pragmatic competencies of backchannels and fillers in the fine-tuned LMs.
+As illustrated in output (ft, one\_ctx) of dialogue examples 3 and 5, the fine-tuned LLaMA-3 model successfully distinguishes between the structural role of \textit{so}, a filler which marks a sequence transition, and the cognitive signalling of the filler \textit{um}.

+Similarly, in output (ft, one\_ctx) in example dialogue 5, the \textit{uh-huh} is a backchannel which indicates confirmation and signals grounding while \textit{well} is a filler which shows transition and framing.
+Furthermore, as evidenced by example dialogue 6, the fine-tuned LM does not overgenerate backchannels and fillers to complete every dialogue.
+Instead, it demonstrates a nuanced capacity to omit backchannels and fillers when they are not pragmatically required.